remlapmot/mrrobust/README.md

 [<p align="center"><img src="./img/mrconf2017_video_mrforest_screenshot.png" width="528" height="300"></p>](https://drive.google.com/open?id=0B1owQlNgzNcPY0lMSGk0SnFfQWs)

 ## Overview
-The `mrrobust` package contains is a collection of commands for performing two-sample Mendelian randomization analyses using summary data of genotype-phenotype and genotype-outcome associations.
+The `mrrobust` package is a collection of commands for performing two-sample Mendelian randomization analyses using summary data of genotype-phenotype and genotype-outcome associations.

 Such data can be obtained from repositories such as MR-Base <http://www.mrbase.org> (Hemani et al. 2016).